tonytvo/blog-generator/content/blog/how-to-talk-so-kids-listen/index.md

 ---
-title: how to talk to kids will listen and listen so kids will talk By Adele Faber and Elaine Mazlish summary
+title: how to talk to kids will listen and listen so kids will talk By Adele Faber and Elaine Mazlish summary - wip
 date: "2022-08-17T22:12:03.284Z"
 description: "how to talk to kids will listen and listen so kids will talk By Adele Faber and Elaine Mazlish summary"
 tags: ["parenting"]